nwpulverizer/AstroWebsite/README.md

 - [ ] Add some simple analytics - just view counts.
 - [ ] Fix image on article "Hosting an astro website on Hostinger"
 - [ ] Social links - These look bad and some don't even link to me like the twitter one.
 Remove completely since I don't have many socials or update.
 - [ ] Update about page.
 It's just a wall of text and not any fun.
+- [ ] Update all images in public to be astro <Image> tags instead.
+- [ ] Redo hostinger article because my answer is really a cop out.